vsanthanam/JBird/Sources/JBirdBuilders/JBirdBuilders.docc/JBirdBuilders.md

 # ``JBirdBuilders``

-A declarative API for composing typed JSON values directly in Swit
+A declarative API for composing typed JSON values directly in Swift

 ## Topics